Feature Selection: A Data Perspective: Feature Selection on Conventional Data

-Gini index is a statistical measure to quantify if the feature is able to separate instances from different classes.
-Given a feature $f_{i}$ with $r$ different feature values, for the $j$-th feature value, let $\mathcal{W}$ denote the set of instances with the feature value smaller than or equal to the $j$-th feature value, let $\overline{\mathcal{W}}$ denote the set of instances with the feature value larger than the $j$-th feature value.
+Gini index~\cite{gini1912variability} is also a widely used statistical measure to quantify if the feature is able to separate instances from different classes.
+Given a feature $f_{i}$ with $r$ different feature values, suppose $\mathcal{W}$ and $\overline{\mathcal{W}}$ denote the set of instances with the feature value smaller or equal to the $j$-th feature value, and larger than the $j$-th feature value, respectively.
 In other words, the $j$-th feature value can separate the dataset into $\mathcal{W}$ and $\overline{\mathcal{W}}$, then the Gini index score for the feature $f_{i}$ is given as follows:

-where $C_{s}$ indicates that the class label is $s$. $p(.)$ denotes the probability, for instance, $p(C_{s}|\mathcal{W})$ indicates the conditional probability of class $s$ given the set of $\mathcal{W}$.
-In Eq.~(\ref{eq:giniIndex}), the gini index score is obtained by going through all the possible split $\mathcal{W}$.
-Usually for binary classification problem, it can take a maximum value of 0.5, but it can also be used in multi-classification problems.
-Unlike previous mentioned statistical measures, the lower the gini index value, the more relevant the feature is.
+where $p(.)$ denotes the probability.
+For instance, $p(C_{s}|\mathcal{W})$ is the conditional probability of class $s$ given $\mathcal{W}$.
+For binary classification, Gini Index can take a maximum value of 0.5, it can also be used in multi-class classification problems.
+Unlike previous statistical measures, the lower the Gini index value, the more relevant the feature is.